petedavisdev/petedavis.dev/_notes/blog-ideas.md

 ## Using GitHub Projects to plan and manage your blog posts
 *A great blogging workflow for posts written in markdown*

-If you are already comfortable using GitHub to manage your code, you will likely find this the easiest way to
+If you are already comfortable using GitHub to manage your code, you will likely find this the easiest way to plan, write, edit and publish your blog posts.

+GitHub Projects make it easy for you to prioritise, track progress,

 ## How to deploy your VuePress site to Netlify